I’ve deleted all my social media accounts.

 I feel that I've become better at living in the moment.
 More present.
 More mindful.
 Learning to enjoy time spent with my husband and toddler without distractions.

 The biggest change I’ve noticed is how I perceive myself.
-The people I spend time with hasn't changed - the family and close friends that I see on a regular basis.
+The people who I spend time with hasn't changed - the family and close friends that I see on a regular basis are still the same.
 But I have become aware of how small that group truly is.
 Compared to having 500+ Facebook friends, with all their various posts and updates flooding in, it seems small and quiet to have only a handful of people that I truly care about enough to hang out with on a regular basis.
 It’s a bit of an ego killer, to realise how small my world really is.
 But once I deflated my ego a bit, I realised how blessed I am to have a bunch of genuinely wonderful people in my life.

 The most positive benefit is that I’ve become aware of how much I was measuring my happiness and success by comparing myself to those my-life-is-perfect-and-shiny messages that everyone shares on social media.
 So now, instead of viewing my life through a lens of “will this impress my friends?”
 I’m starting to think “What is important to me?
 What will make me genuinely happy?
 Which relationships matter?”